The true cost of social media ads in 2024

 How much do YouTube ads cost in 2024?

-The most expensive month for YouTube ads is February, with an average $4.01 CPM.
-The most expensive day of the week for YouTube ads is Friday, with an average $3.17 CPM.
-The most expensive week of the year for YouTube is the eight—the one that contained the 2022 Super Bowl—with an average CPM of $5.15.
+The most expensive month for YouTube ads is October, with an average $4.75 CPM.
+The most expensive day of the week for YouTube ads is Monday, with an average $3.53 CPM.
+The most expensive week of 2024 for YouTube thus far has been ISO Week 41 (October 7-13), with a CPM of $6.33.

 MONTH |